 How often should I change my brake fluid?

 One thing to consider about brake fluid is that even if you’re not changing it, you should regularly check it.
-As a bare minimum, you should be giving it a cursory inspection once a year.
+As a bare minimum, you should be giving it a cursory inspection every few weeks.
 Which leads us neatly to…

-How can I tell if my brake fluid needs to be changed?
+How can I tell if my brake fluid needs to be replaced?

 Your brake fluid should always be clear.
-If it has any grain or murkiness, it needs to go.
+If it has any dirt or murkiness, it needs to go.
 If it smells burned, it also needs to go.
-Other indicators will be if the level drops on the reservoir (it reduces as the brake pads wear), or if you notice you have to press the pedal harder to get the car to stop.
+Other indicators will be if the level drops on the reservoir (it goes down as the brake pads wear, so don't automatically think that there's a leak), or if you notice that the brake pedal is spongier than it used to be when pressed.

 How to change your brake fluid

-Obviously, each car will be ever so slightly different, or subject to its own intricacies.
+Each car will be ever so slightly different, or subject to its own intricacies.
 However, the general procedure remains the same, which we’ll go through now.
 Before we do, there is one caveat: get a second person to help you.
-Yes, there are ‘one-man’ bleed kits, but they’re seldom as effective as having a mate pressing on the pedal for you.
+There are ‘one-man’ bleed kits, but they’re seldom as effective as having a friend pressing on the pedal for you.

 1) Drain the old fluid